 The diagram above shows how a single Action in Region 1 is replicated in Region 2.

 - The client requests an action in region 1.
 It submits the request on the bridge.

 - Bridge proxies the requests to downstream services in the same region.

 - Upon successful response, the bridge converts the action into an event and publishes it on the NATS cluster in the same region.

 - Broadcaster in the same region receives the event, reads the metadata, and determines which other regions event needs to be published.

 - Broadcaster publishes the message on the subjects (topic) of those regions.

-- NATS figures out that there are subscribers on the other region and sends the data across the region via gateway.
+- NATS identifies subscribers in the other region and sends the data across the region via a gateway.

-- Replayer in the Region 2 receives the event, converts it back into action and calls the downstream (downstream info is embedded into the event in a region agnostic manner).
+- Replayer in Region 2 receives the event, converts it back into action, and calls the downstream (downstream info is embedded into the event in a region-agnostic manner).

-NATS server which is designed for high performance and simplicity doesn’t provide a persistent store for the messages.
-NATS Streaming comes with a persistent store for having a log for the messages that publish over the NATS server.
-In order to make the system build on top of NATS to be reliable and resilient, we will be exploring NATS streaming as an alternative.
+The NATS server, designed for high performance and simplicity, doesn't provide a persistent message store.
+NATS Streaming comes with a persistent store for having a log for the messages published over the NATS server.
+To make the system build on top of NATS to be reliable and resilient, we will explore NATS streaming as an alternative.